sansin5982/Genomics/chapters/Gene-Structure.md

 -   Alberts, B. (2002), Molecular Biology of the Cell.
 -   Mattick, J.S.
 (2004), The Hidden Genetic Program of Complex Organisms, Scientific American.
+-   Levine, M. (2010), Enhancers: The Power Switches of the Genome, Science.
+-   Blackwood, E. & Kadonaga, J.T.
+(1998), Going the Distance: A Current
+    View of Enhancer Action, Science.
+-   McClintock, B. (1950), The Discovery of Jumping Genes, PNAS.
+-   Zheng, D. & Gerstein, M.B.
+(2006), Pseudogenes in the Human Genome,
+    Genome Research.
+-   Rinn, J.L. & Chang, H.Y.
+(2012), Genome Regulation by Long Noncoding
+    RNAs, Annual Review of Biochemistry.
+-   Rich, A. & RajBhandary, U.L.
+(1976), Transfer RNA: Molecular
+    Biology, Annual Review of Biochemistry.
+-   Levine, M. (2010), Enhancers: The Power Switches of the Genome, Science.
+-   Jones, P.A. & Baylin, S.B.
+(2002), The Fundamental Role of
+    Epigenetic Events in Cancer, Nature Reviews Genetics.
+-   Kouzarides, T. (2007), Chromatin Modifications and Their Function, Cell.
+-   Feinberg, A.P.
+(2018), The Key Role of Epigenetics in Human Disease, New England Journal of Medicine
+-   Sharp, P.A.
+(1985), Discovery of Split Genes and RNA Splicing, Science.
+-   Black, D.L.
+(2003), Mechanisms of Alternative Pre-Messenger RNA
+    Splicing, Annual Review of Biochemistry.

 [⬅ Back to Home](../index.md)